Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records: Introduction

 By remapping an original stochastic optimization problem onto a multi-level space, we can significantly mitigate numerical instabilities and reduce computational burdens.
 In particular, the BLUP is remapped onto an equivalent formulation with multi-level spaces.
 Mathematically the multi-level prediction is \emph{exact}, i.e., it precisely solves the original BLUP problem.
 In practice, numerical efficiency augmentations involving factors of the order of tens of thousands can be gained for 20 dimensional problems, as compared with traditional Conjugate Gradient (CG) approaches for estimates with the same accuracy, as is shown in Section \eqref{section:ER}.

 To demonstrate the accuracy of the multi-level Kriging imputation method, we benchmark it on the U.S. National Inpatient Sample (NIS) datasets (see \cite{NIS2012}, Healthcare Cost and Utilization Project (HCUP), Agency for Healthcare Research and Quality).
-Significant improvements over state of the art methods including PPM, PPD, DA and EM are shown.
+Significant improvements over methods including PPM, PPD, DA and EM are shown.
 More importantly, it is shown that the imputed values accurately reflect the overall statistics of the population.
 This contrasts with other approaches, including kNN-R, kNN, GLS, PPM, etc, which often also suffer from poor accuracy.
+Furthermore our results show improvements over the recent Discrimitative Deep Learning state of the art method.